aws-samples/amazon-mq-workshop/labs/lab-6.md

 </p></details><p/>

-It takes a few minutes for the broker to finish the reboot and you should see the the status in the **Pending modifications** column to be cleared and not **Creation**.
+It takes a few minutes for the broker to finish the reboot.
+The reboot is done when the status in the **Pending modifications** column is empty.

 <details><summary>Screenshot</summary><p>